lsycxyj/vue-l-lazyload/README.md

 - Progressive configuration
 - Flexible events to trigger loading
 - Lazyload as src attribute and background image are supported
+- Customized retry control
+- Filters for substitution of url by rules
 - Performance boost by event delegation and passive event listener when it's available
+- LazyComp for lazy loading child component.
+- InViewComp for in-view detection

 ## Installation